apify/apify-docs/sources/platform/integrations/ai/openai_assistants.md

 Unlike Custom GPT, OpenAI Assistants are available via API, enabling integration with Apify to automatically update assistant data and deliver real-time information, improving the quality of answers.

-In this tutorial, we’ll start by demonstrating how to create an assistant and integrate real-time data using function calling with the [RAG-Web-Browser](https://apify.com/apify/rag-web-browser).
+In this tutorial, we’ll start by demonstrating how to create an assistant and integrate real-time data using function calling with the [RAG Web Browser](https://apify.com/apify/rag-web-browser).
 Next, we’ll show how to save data from Apify Actors into the OpenAI Vector Store for easy retrieval through [file-search](https://platform.openai.com/docs/assistants/tools/file-search).

 ## Real-time search data for OpenAI Assistant